vestrada64/WDI-DT-55/work/w07/d5/03-04-thirsty-mongoose-lab/thirsty-mongoose-lab.md

 Successful completion of this lab is important to getting ready for project 3, so work on it over the weekend if need be.

+**This lab is mandetory!**  Please create a repo and push your commits to GitHub.

 ## Getting Started

 1. Use the `express` generator to scaffold an Express app that uses EJS templating.